nanoporetech/scrappie/README.md

 * Analysis number is hard-coded to zero, see top of basecall\_\*.c
 * Basecall parameters (min\_prob and skip\_pen) are hard-coded.
 See top of basecall\_\*.c
 * Model is hard-coded.
 Generate new header files using parse\_\*.py model.pkl
+* The output is in Fasta format and no per-base quality scores are provided.
+The normalised score (-score / nevents) correlates well with read accuracy.